 I was having a hard time getting the small families, too.
 The first-floor apartment was huge: comprised of three large bedrooms, a dining room, and a kitchen off which branched the only bathroom.
 There was a time when the local government allowed that an owner-occupied building had the right and pleasure of refusing to families; fervor for housing central to town (of which my house had become) pushed the council to threaten punishment to all those owning rental units with severe penalties for suspected discrimination against families.
 I simply liked my meat a bit aged…and free of grandparents. (…a little too grisly for me.)

 I had been lucky with the past several tenants.
-In the past ten years, I had gained five single renters and two married couples with no family to of which speak.
+In the past ten years, I had gained five single renters and two married couples with no family of which to speak.
 I usually had a better pick when I advertised the acceptance of pets.
 People love their pets.
 Put that emphasis on love for me, will you?
 Run that word up and around your tongue and push your lips up towards your nose…

 What?
 What?
 Did I scare you?
 Did you think I didn’t know you were watching?
 Watch me chuckle deep in my throat while I turn to look you full in those nice eyes of yours.
 They’d look nice on my wall, you know.
 I have a collection of them nestled in pits dug in the old horsehair plaster across from my bed.
 I wake up in the morning to a chorus of stares bolstering my spirits.
 My apologies, I’m rambling.
 Now–do you like what you see?
 I can be whatever you want–as long as you are what I want in the end.
 But no, you’ve been watching me for a long time.
 I need you as much as I need them.
 I crave that understanding….